Too Much Pressure? How to Find Freedom

 I’m looking forward to a year of more freedom in Christ!

 How about you?
+Are you under too much pressure?
 What unhealthy pressures do you need to let go of?
 “God break all my chains.”
 Pray it with me?